aws/aws-cdk-rfcs/text/alpha-modules.md

 users would have been forced to install hundreds of `peerDependencies` themselves.
 This is mitigated by npm7, which auto install `peerDependencies`.
-Additionally, it is unlikely that post v2 we will release hundreds of unstable modules, so even for pre npm7 users, installing `peerDependencies` is manageable.
+Additionally, it is unlikely that post v2 we will release hundreds of unstable modules, so even for pre npm7 users, installing `peerDependencies` will be manageable.